awsdocs/iam-user-guide/doc_source/reference_policies_evaluation-logic.md

 ## The Difference Between Denying by Default and Explicit Deny<a name="AccessPolicyLanguage_Interplay"></a>

 A policy results in a deny if the policy doesn't directly apply to the request\.
-For example, if a user makes a request to use Amazon SQS, but the only policy that applies to the user states that the user can use Amazon S3, the request is denied\.
+For example, a user might make a request to use Amazon SQS, but the only policy that applies to the user states that the user can use Amazon S3\.
+In that case, the request is denied\.

 A policy also results in a deny if a condition in a statement isn't met\.
 If all conditions in the statement are met, the policy results in either an allow or an explicit deny, based on the value of the `Effect` element in the policy\.
 Policies don't specify what to do if a condition isn't met, so the result in that case is `Deny`\.